qpsolvers/qpsolvers/README.md

 ## Citing qpsolvers

-If you find this project useful, please consider giving it a :star: or citing it :books: as detailed in the ``Cite this repository`` button on GitHub.
+If you find this project useful, please consider giving it a :star: or citing it :books: A citation template is available via the ``Cite this repository`` button on GitHub.